-If you are struggling with an eating disorder, be it anorexia, bulimia, or a combination of both, chances are you are feeling isolated and alone and wondering if you will ever gain healthy control over your relationship with food, your body, or your life!
+If you are struggling with an eating disorder; be it anorexia, bulimia, or binge eating disorder, chances are you are feeling isolated and alone, and are likely wondering if you will ever regain healthy control over your relationship with food, your body, and your life!

 We’d like to assure you… Full Recovery Happens!

 Anorexia & Bulimia: Committed to Bringing Every Client to Full Recovery

-Driven by our heartfelt passion to help each and every one of our clients achieve FULL RECOVERY and the healthy life they deserve, our professional team of eating disorder specialists at A New Beginning are committed to supporting you, guiding you, and helping you achieve the healthy life that you envision.
+Driven by our heartfelt passion to help each and every one of our clients achieve FULL RECOVERY and the healthy life you deserve, our professional team of eating disorder specialists at A New Beginning are committed to supporting you, guiding you, and helping you to achieve the healthy life you envision.

 A New Beginning’s 26+ years of clinical experience has repeatedly shown that full recovery from all eating disorders happens!
-We are very proud to offer our clients a treatment approach that provides you with a therapeutic “road map” that is truly effective and will help you develop emotional skills that will not only work on temporary behavioral change, but most importantly, will help you identify and completely resolve the underlying root causes of your dysfunctional relationship with food, your body, and your self; making long-term, full recovery possible!
+We are very proud to offer our clients a hopeful approach that provides you with an effective therapeutic “road map” that will help you develop emotional skills that will not only work on temporary behavioral change, but most importantly, will help you identify and completely resolve the underlying root causes of your dysfunctional relationship with food, your body, and your self; making long-term, full recovery possible!

 If you are one of the 10 million Americans (one million of whom are men) who suffer from one or more form of eating disorders, please get help.
 Research now shows that 60-90% of individuals who seek treatment for an eating disorder fully recover, but only 1 out of 10 people struggling with an eating disorder ever seek treatment.